ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- Theory: 1 ~ 4 points, depends on the importance and workload.
 		- Coding: 0 ~ 3 points, depends on the workload.
 		- Writing: 1 ~ 2 points, depends on the workload.
-	- The points of each part will be allocated to persons who participated in according to their contribution.
+	- The points of each part will be allocated to persons who participated in, according to their contribution.
 	- For conferences/journals that typically do not regard authors as of equal contribution:
 		- The authors with higher contribution points have higher priority to choose the position in the author list.
 		- For authors that share similar contribution, the relatively lower-ranked can argue for a claim of equal contribution.
 			- E.g., their difference in contribution points is less than 1.
-	- In principle, people with too little contribution will not be regarded as one of the authors.
+	- In principle, people with too little contribution will not be regarded as one of the authors, even though somehow participated in.
-		- E.g., get less than 1 point, even though somehow participated in.
+		- E.g., get less than 1 point.

 <!--
 - How much money will you get each month: